7k997/gp-athena-core/README.md

 ⚠️ The Gitignore is modified, see https://github.com/jonasesser/athena-pnp for more informations.

+⚠️ New Features included

+- Static Pages

+This is a new page type.
+Pages, Overlays and Persistent pages will updated frequently.
+Static pages not.
+They can be used for Phones, Walkietalkies or other pages which will be visible while the player interact this other pages.
+Currently up to 5 static pages at the same time are allowed.

 <img src="https://i.imgur.com/LhhWWET.png">

 <h2>Athena Framework for alt:V</h2>A Free Roleplay (Framework / Script / Tookit) for Developers for GTA:V <a href="https://discord.com/servers/athena-framework-790039623648542760">Support / Subscribe on Discord</a> <a href="https://typescriptlang.org"><img src="https://img.shields.io/badge/Typescript-Typescript-007acc?label=" alt="Language TypeScript"></a> <a href="https://vuejs.org"><img src="https://img.shields.io/badge/Framework-Vue%203-green.svg?label=" alt="Framework Vue 3"></a> <a href="https://nodejs.org"><img src="https://img.shields.io/badge/Using-NodeJS-darkgreen.svg?label=" alt="NodeJS"></a> <a href="https://vitejs.dev"><img src="https://img.shields.io/badge/Using-Vite-cyan.svg?label=" alt="Using Vite"></a> <a href="https://mongodb.com/"><img src="https://img.shields.io/badge/Using-MongoDB-green.svg?label=" alt="MongoDB"></a>